CPG Legal – Attorneys at law.

 A civil claim may be filed to request that the contract be declared null and void.
 This civil claim may be triggered for varied reasons.
 One is the lack of cognoscitive capacity to understand what was being signed.
 Another is if the object of the contract is physically or legally impossible to fulfill.
 A person´s consent is essential as well.
 If there are consensual vices, they can render the negotiation null and void.
 The cause of the contract is a crucial element as well.
 If the contract’s cause is illegal, it renders the agreement null and void.
 There are many examples and reasons to render a contract null and void, and they should be considered.
 Contract annulments can only be deemed as such by the corresponding Judge.

-The specific performance civil action:
+The specific performance civil lawsuit:

 This is what we call forceable execution or “ejecución forzosa.”
 The non-breaching party can request this civil claim.
 It seeks to forcibly execute the contract’s terms instead of the contract´s resolution.
 The civil plaintiff can also request civil damages restitution.

-Contract breach resolution civil action:
+Contract breach resolution action:

 A non-breaching party can seek to terminate the contract.
 Everything returns to the initial state before the contract was even signed.
 This is called a contract resolution.
-Additionally, the non-breaching party may request civil compensation for civil damages and interest.
+Additionally, the non-breaching party may request civil compensation for damages and interest.

 Intentional torts regulated by civil law: